 - Be 16 ½ years old.

-- Have held your learner’s permit for 6 months.
+- Have held your learner’s permit for 6 months6 months.

 - Complete a state-approved MA Driver’s Ed program.
-Your parent or guardian must also complete two hours of driver’s education instruction.
+Your parent or guardian must also complete 2 hours of driver’s education instruction.

-- Have satisfied the 40-hour supervised driving requirement.
+- Have satisfied the 40 hours of supervised driving requirement.

 When you’re ready to obtain your junior operator license, schedule a road test at your nearest RMV office and: